 There is nothing else left for us to choose from in the 1-3K price bracket, and if you are in the market, you'd better hurry if you want a fairly cheap constant aperture IF lens other than Nikkor in this focal range.

-Although many on the Flickr D90 group coincide that this lens is probably Nikon's best bang-for-the-buck in the category, none of these lenses are even close in IQ to the 100-300 f/4 Sigma or the 300 f/4 Nikkor.
+Although many on the Flickr D90 group coincide that this lens is probably Nikon’s best bang-for-the-buck in the category, none of these lenses are even close in IQ to the 100-300mm f/4 Sigma or the 300mm f/4 Nikkor.

-Meanwhile, an expert review on the same site concludes that the 200-500 mm Tamron is "an interesting representative of it's (rare) species" and that "the performance figures are generally on a very high level - very good between 200-400 mm and still good to very good at 500 mm".
+The review concludes that the 200-500mm Tamron is “an interesting representative of it’s (rare) species” and that “the performance figures are generally on a very high level - very good between 200-400 mm and still good to very good at 500 mm”.

 I have been waiting forever to finally go FX with the next incarnation of the Nikon D700.